Gallery-of-Kaeon/Kaeon-JS/README.md

 and &quot;disassemble&quot;.</p>
 <h4>The JS Operation</h4>

-<p>The JS operation is a processor operation for <a href="https://github.com/Gallery-of-Kaeon/Kaeon-United/blob/master/Kaeon%20United/Specification/1%20-%20United%20Suite/1%20-%20United%20JavaScript/United%20JavaScript.op">United JavaScript</a>.</p>
+<p>The JS operation is a processor operation for United JavaScript.</p>
 <h4>The Process Operation</h4>

 <p>The Process operation is a processor operation for Kaeon FUSION.</p>
 <h4>The Parse Operation</h4>

-<p>The Parse operation is a translator operation where <a href="https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/tree/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B">ONE+</a> is the input language and <a href="https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md">ONE</a> is the output language.</p>
+<p>The Parse operation is a translator operation where ONE+ is the input language and ONE is the output language.</p>
 <h4>The Preprocess Operation</h4>

-<p>The Preprocess operation is a translator operation where the <a href="https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/3%20-%20Universal%20Preprocessor/README.md">Universal Preprocessor</a> is the input language and raw text is the output language.</p>
+<p>The Preprocess operation is a translator operation where the Universal Preprocessor is the input language and raw text is the output language.</p>
 <h4>The UCC Operation</h4>

-<p>The UCC operation is a translator operation where <a href="https://github.com/Gallery-of-Kaeon/Kaeon-United/blob/master/Kaeon%20United/Specification/1%20-%20United%20Suite/2%20-%20United%20C/United%20C.op">United C</a> is the input language and C is the output language.</p>
+<p>The UCC operation is a translator operation where United C is the input language and C is the output language.</p>

 <p><em>The UCC operation should specify the input as a file path using &quot;read&quot;.</em></p>
 <p><em>The UCC operation requires both gcc and make to be installed.</em></p>
 <h4>The Assemble Operation</h4>

-<p>The Assemble operation is a translator operation where <a href="https://github.com/Gallery-of-Kaeon/Kaeon-United/blob/master/Kaeon%20United/Specification/1%20-%20United%20Suite/2%20-%20United%20C/3%20-%20Character%20Separated%20Binary/Character%20Separated%20Binary.op">CSB</a> is the input language and binary is the output language.</p>
+<p>The Assemble operation is a translator operation where CSB is the input language and binary is the output language.</p>
 <h4>The Disassemble Operation</h4>

 <p>The Disassemble operation is a translator operation where binary is the input language and CSB is the output language.</p>